hsiangjenli/blog/source/_posts/note_installation_of_github_cli.md

 - ' & ChatGPT-4o Mini'
 tags: []
 toc: true
-translation_key: note-installing-github-copilot-cli-and-usage-guide
 slug: note-installing-github-copilot-cli-and-usage-guide
-source_sha: a36cff513c0b3ae452f077b8427bf7e28ae6488964579dd991d77c48329e1581
-origin_lang: zh-TW
 ---

-> Note: This page is an AI-generated (gpt-5-mini-2025-08-07) translation from Traditional Chinese and may contain minor inaccuracies.
->
-> > Note: This page was automatically translated from the original English by AI (gpt-5-mini-2025-08-07) and may contain minor inaccuracies.
->
->
 # 📌 Introduction
 This article explains how to install and use the GitHub Copilot CLI.
 It includes the installation process using npm, setting the execution policy on Windows, and demonstrates how to use the CLI to get help for specific git commands.
 <!-- more -->